orioli/TabTabGo/README.md

 ## Installation

-1. Clone or download this repository
-2. **Create icon files** (optional but recommended):
-   - Open `create-icons.html` in a browser
-   - Right-click each canvas and save as `icon16.png`, `icon48.png`, and `icon128.png`
-   - Or create your own 16x16, 48x48, and 128x128 pixel icons
-3. Open Chrome and navigate to `chrome://extensions/`
+1. Open Chrome and navigate to `chrome://extensions/`
-4. Enable "Developer mode" (toggle in top-right)
+2. Enable "Developer mode" (toggle in top-right)
-5. Click "Load unpacked"
+3. Click "Load unpacked"--> download the zip from above
-6. Select the folder containing this extension
+4. close and restart browser
+5. use tab and space or enter to select
 ## Usage

 1. Navigate to any webpage (works especially well with Gmail)